OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 * **Workflow**: The central configuration of the course element takes place in the "Workflow" tab.
 You can then configure them further.
 * **Task Assignment**: Assign tasks to course participants or groups.
 * **Submission**: Learners should have the opportunity to submit tasks.
 This is where course participants create their solutions or upload them.
-* **Review and Correction**: this is where course participants will find their tasks corrected as well as requests for revisions.
+* **Review and Correction**: This is where course participants will find their tasks corrected as well as requests for revisions.
-* **Revision Period**: course participants upload their revised documents in this element.
+* **Revision Period**: Course participants upload their revised documents in this element.
 You as a coach can place multiple revision requests until the task is considered completed and the revision process closed.
 * **Assessment**: Score, Passed/Failed and feedback can be deposited here individually.
-* **Sample solution**: provide course participants with sample solutions of their tasks.
+* **Sample solution**: Provide course participants with sample solutions of their tasks.
 You can either create them directly in OpenOlat or upload files.
 * **High Score**: Here you can set up the display of a winner's podium, histogram or a high score list.
 * **Reminders & To-dos**: You can use the reminder function to send reminders to course members in the form of an e-mail.
 To-dos are stored for course participants in the personal menu under "To-dos".